andrewpbray/math-141-2016-spring/problem-sets/ps4.md

 you win nothing.
 If you get a spade, you win $5.
 For any club, you win $10 plus an extra $20 for the ace of clubs.

-  - Create table (sometimes called a probability model) that expresses the amount you win at this game in terms of a random variable; i.e. a column for the possible values and another column for their repective probabilities.
+  - Create a table (sometimes called a probability model) that expresses the amount you win at this game in terms of a random variable; i.e. a column for the possible values and another column for their respective probabilities.
 Also, find the expected winnings for a single game and the standard deviation of the winnings.
   - What is the maximum amount you would be willing to pay to play this game?
 Explain your reasoning.